 - Complete the ATI TEAS Admission Assessment.

 - Completion of a minimum of 34 credits of general education prerequisite coursework (minimum GPA of 2.5) in the following subjects at an accredited college or university:

-- o Human Anatomy with lab
+- Human Anatomy with lab

-- o Human Physiology with lab
+- Human Physiology with lab

 - Microbiology with lab

 - o General Chemistry with lab

 - Writing and Composition

 - o Intermediate Algebra or higher

-- o General Psychology
+- General Psychology

-- o Introduction to Sociology or Cultural Anthropology
+- Introduction to Sociology or Cultural Anthropology

 - o Introduction to Public Speaking / Oral Communication

-- General Education (GE) Breadth Area C2 (minimum of 3 credits in literature, philosophy, or foreign language)1
+- O General Education (GE) Breadth Area C2 (minimum of 3 credits in literature, philosophy, or foreign language)1

-This course has no requirement for recency of completion.
+- This course has no requirement for recency of completion.